AthenaCore/AwesomeResponsibleAI/README.md

 ## Principles

-This section features a curated selection of Responsible AI principles adopted by several organizations. _Note: some publication dates may be accurate._
+This section features a curated selection of Responsible AI principles adopted by several organizations. _Note: some publication dates may not be accurate._

 | Company      | Document | Year |
 | ------------- | ------------- | ------------- |